 KPMG Women's Irish Open x CHUPI

 The KPMG Women’s Irish Open is quickly establishing itself on the sporting calendar and this year a new winner's trophy has been designed by leading Irish jeweller Chupi Sweetman.
-Ahead of teeing off at Dromoland Castle on August 31, we took a look behind the scenes to find out more about the trophy and its famous designer.
+Ahead of teeing off at Carton House on July 3, we took a look behind the scenes to uncover the story of the trophy's inception and its famous designer.

 “When KPMG approached us about creating the KPMG Women’s Irish Open trophy I knew it was meant to be.”
 So says Wicklow-born Chupi Sweetman whose passion for jewellery and design will shortly culminate in the opening of a new flagship store in Dublin city centre and a similar outlet in London next year.